maziac/dezogif/readme.md

 # Design

-This uart driver needs cooperation by the debugged program.
+There are basically 2 states:
-I.e. the debugged program needs to call it in it's main loop.
+- the debugged program is running

-The UART driver receive register is checked.
-If nothing has been received then the driver immediately returns.
-Thus the overhead for a program should be just a few instructions.

-When a byte has been received the UART driver takes over control.
-It disables interrupts and receives the complete UART message.
-When received the message/command is interpreted.
+- the debugged program is stopped
-A response is sent.
-E.g. the register values are sent.

-The UART driver stays in it's own loop waiting for the next message/command.
-This goes on until the UART driver receives a CONTINUE command.
-The UART driver will restore all registers and return to the debugged program's main loop.
+When the debugged program is running no communication takes place and the joy ports are restored for joystick usage.
+When the debugged program is stopped the dezogif takes over and configures the joy port for UART communication.

+This implies that it is not possible to stop the debugged program from DeZog. to stop it you need to press the yellow NMI button.

+When the NMI button was pressed dezogif send a DZRP pause notification to DeZog to notify about the state change.
+Then dezogif will wait for further requests from DeZog, e.g. to read register values etc.

+The program is started when DeZog sends a DZRP continue request.